ibm-cloud-docs/ibm-spectrum-lsf/faq.md

 * IBM Spectrum LSF Standard Edition
 * IBM Spectrum LSF License Scheduler
 * IBM Spectrum LSF Data Manager

+## What locations are available for deploying VPC resources?
+{: #locations-vpc-resources}
+{: faq}

+Available regions and zones for deploying VPC resources, and a mapping of those to city locations and data centers can be found in [Locations for resource deployment](https://test.cloud.ibm.com/docs/overview?topic=overview-locations){: external}.

+## What permissions do I need in order to create a cluster using the offering?
+{: #permissions-cluster-offering}
+{: faq}

+Instructions for setting the appropriate permissions for IBM Cloud services that are used by the offering to create a cluster can be found in [Granting user permissions for VPC resources, Managing user access for Schematics, Assigning access to Secrets Manager](/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources&locale=en).

 ## How do I SSH among nodes?
 {: #ssh-among-nodes}